🔒 Protect your brand with India's trusted Trademark Experts. Start your dream business with us!

 Conclusion

-The copyright law allows the creator or author of the original work to register its work in accordance with the rules and procedure under the Copyright Act, 1957, in order to protect its work from being used or infringed by others without his/ her permission.
-However, when an application for copyright registration is submitted to the registrar of copyright, an objection may be raised by him on the grounds of similarity or duplication of work or similarities in application submitted by applicant to the registrar.
+The copyright law allows the creator or author of the original work to register its work in accordance with the rules and procedure under the Copyright Act, 1957, in order to protect its work from being used or infringed by others without his/her permission.
+When an application for copyright registration is submitted, an objection may be raised by the registrar on the grounds of similarity or duplication of work.
 Therefore, it is important to file a reply to a copyright objection with the registrar within 30 days of the objection so raised, so as to provide the clarification on the objections and issue copyright registration for the original work of the author.

 Why to Choose Legaltax?